 Competition can be a great motivator, ensuring you always bring your A-game.
 It can also teach us lessons about ourselves and our business.
 However, too much time looking over your shoulder can lead to business loss and some serious neck pain.
 Spend less time agonizing over your competitor’s new shiny product and more time on ways you can better serve your customers.
 Make your company the best version of itself and the rest will follow.

 Whatever steps you decide to take, make sure they align with your core goals.
 Conduct regular check-ins and reviews to stay on track.
-Resist the urge to overcomplicate and embrace simplicity.
+Resist overcomplicating your business and embrace simplicity.
 Your clients and your sanity will thank you.